-A student must pass all didactic courses, including all practical examinations and the comprehensive examination, in the DPT Curriculum and have a cumulative 3.0 GPA in order to progress onto full-time, long-term clinicals.
-In addition, the faculty, as a whole, must unanimously approve that each student has demonstrated the knowledge, skills, and safety necessary to be safe and successful as a long-term clinical education student.
+A student must pass all didactic courses, including practical examinations and the comprehensive examination, in the DPT Curriculum and have a cumulative 3.0 GPA to progress onto full-time, long-term clinicals.
+A student will be dismissed from the DPT Program if they do not have at least a 3.0 cumulative GPA by the end of the spring semester of the 2nd year of the DPT Program.
+In addition, the faculty must unanimously approve that each student has demonstrated the knowledge, skills, and safety necessary to be safe and successful as a long-term clinical education student.